mtuomiko/citybikeapp/citybikeapp-backend/README.md

 ## Data loader

-Application can be started in a single run data loading mode by providing the command line argument `dataloader`.
+Application can be started in a single run data loading mode by using the Spring profile `dataloader`.
 In this mode, the actual server will not be started and the application will exit after completion.

 Data loader will read the provided configuration and download CSV files to batch insert their data to the database.
 Loader will only delete the used local files when running in `prod` environment.
 This means that downloaded data can remain in place, in containers also.

 Loader will perform simple validation and cleaning on the data.
 Anything not matching the assumed format or data model, will cause the entry to be ignored.
 Duplicate entries are ignored.
-For stations the primary key ID is pulled straight from source CSV and subsequent INSERTs on same ID are ignored.
+For stations the primary key ID is read straight from source CSV and subsequent INSERTs on same ID are ignored.
 For journeys the uniqueness in maintained by an all column unique constraint/index, a bit doubtful about this... (temp table on insert could work also?)

-Example for running data loader: `./gradlew run --args "dataloader"`
+Example for running data loader: `SPRING_PROFILES_ACTIVE=dataloader ./gradlew bootRun`

 ## Code generation and API generation